-A recent survey shows vast support for abortion access—and opposition to overturning Roe v.
+A recent survey shows overwhelming support for abortion access—and opposition to overturning Roe v.
 Wade.

-Support for access to safe, legal abortion is at a record high, according to a poll released in January 2019 from PerryUndem—a non-partisan public opinion research firm.
+Support for access to safe, legal abortion remains at supermajority levels, according to a poll released in June 2019 by Marist College, National Public Radio, and the PBS NewsHour.

-The poll found that nearly three-fourths (73%) of American voters do not want Roe v.
+The poll found that over three-fourths (77%) of American voters do not want Roe v.
 Wade overturned.
 Roe v.
 Wade is the landmark Supreme Court case that affirmed the constitutional right to abortion in 1973.

 Record-High Support for Abortion Access

-In addition to the vast support for Roe v.
-Wade, 67% of voters say abortion should be legal in all or most cases.
-That's a supermajority in support of safe, legal abortion.
 And it’s not just this poll.
-For comparison, consider Quinnipiac University—one of the main sources for public opinion on abortion.
-Quinnipiac has been asking Americans if abortion should be legal in all or most cases since at least 2004, when 57% of respondents agreed.
-Since then, the proportion of support has risen substantially—now, nearly two in three people support abortion access in all or most cases.
+Quinnipiac University — one of the main sources for public opinion on abortion — has been asking Americans if abortion should be legal in all or most cases since 2004, when 57% of respondents agreed.
+Since then, the proportion of support has risen substantially; in 2018, nearly two in three people supported abortion access in all or most cases.

-The data is clear: Despite anti-abortion politicians’ lies and attacks on reproductive rights, the majority of Americans support Roe v.
-Wade and the constitutional right to access abortion.
+The data is clear: Despite anti-abortion politicians’ lies and attacks on reproductive rights, the majority of Americans support the constitutional right to access abortion.

 Stop the Bans